 Shows at WOW

-WOW has no Artistic Director nor any centralized control over the works that appear, and Producers have complete artistic liberty to produce anything they desire.
+WOW has no Artistic Director nor any centralized control over the works that appear, and Producers have artistic liberty to produce what they desire.
 The tradition here is that women and/or transgender people provide the central creative impetus behind a show at WOW.

 The WOW Documentary Project